 ‘The Imp’, as the name suggests, is a mischievous thing that moves things around the bar, locking doors and changing clocks.
 ‘The Watcher’ is said to be dressed in 17th century clothing and simply watches people from afar, before disappearing into thin air.

 Prefer your drinking experience to be less of a spooky affair?
-When it comes to options, Edinburgh is spoilt for choice – take a look at some of our favourites in our Guide to Edinburgh’s Bars >
+When it comes to options, in Edinburgh, you’re spoilt for choice.